cdktf/cdktf-provider-gitlab/docs/applicationSettings.go.md

 Specifies how many days after sign-up to delete users who have not confirmed their email.

 Only applicable if delete_unconfirmed_users is set to true.
 Must be 1 or greater.
-Introduced in GitLab 16.1.
 Self-managed, Premium and Ultimate only.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.8.0/docs/resources/application_settings#unconfirmed_users_delete_after_days ApplicationSettings#unconfirmed_users_delete_after_days}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.9.0/docs/resources/application_settings#unconfirmed_users_delete_after_days ApplicationSettings#unconfirmed_users_delete_after_days}

 ---